“Then he took it down, wrapped it in linen cloth and placed it in a tomb cut in the rock, one in which no one had yet been laid. Luke 23:53

 The crucifixion of Jesus doesn’t come from nowhere, it is the culmination of human weakness and failing.
 God sends his Son to show his love for the world and the world responds with the crucifixion of Jesus.

-We have our part in the events of Calvary, just as much as the executioners, the nameless men who drove in the nails.
+People have their own part in the events of Calvary, just as much as the executioners, the nameless men who drove in the nails.
 Jesus’ death isn’t just at for that moment, it’s for all time, for here and now as well as for that Friday in Jerusalem.

 Yet in that hellish moment, God forgives.
-No matter how evil we are, God can forgive us, we cannot kill his love for us.
+No matter how evil people are, God can forgive, no-one can kill his love.
 No weapon has any effect against forgiveness.